microth/mateplus/README.md

 It is also possible to apply the mateplus SRL model on already preprocessed text in the CoNLL 2009 format, using the Java class `se.lth.cs.srl.Parse`.
 Since mateplus is trained based on input preprocessed with mate-tools, however, we strongly recommend to use the complete pipeline to achieve best performance.

-# Reproducing CoNLL evaluation results

-If you want to reproduce our results on the CoNLL-2009 data sets, please make sure to use preprocessing models that are learned on the training splits of CoNLL-2009 only.

 # References

 [1]: http://code.google.com/p/mate-tools/